The 2017-18 application window is OPEN February 1 - March 15, 2017.

 Scholarships offer a good way to help pay for your education.
 Thousands of scholarships are available each year, and every one of them has its own unique requirements.
-You must search for scholarships that match your own skills, interests, heritage, and field of study.
-Also, be sure to keep track of your academic achievements, work experience, and extracurricular activities.
-Many scholarships are based on your involvement in certain activities and/or your association with particular groups.
+There are scholarships that match each individuals skills, interests, heritage, and field of study.
+Also, it is important to be sure to keep track of academic achievements, work experience, and extracurricular activities.
+Many scholarships are based on the recipients involvement in certain activities and/or association with particular groups.

-Many Scholarship opportunities require the completion of a Free Application for Federal Student Aid (FAFSA).
-Be sure to file your application early!
-You can start applying at 9 p.m.
-Dec.
-31.
+Many scholarship opportunities require the completion of a Free Application for Federal Student Aid (FAFSA).
+Be sure to file your application as close to October 1 as possible.

 - College Answer